materiaraiding/materiaraiding-old/_ultimate/fru.md

 ### Credits
 {: .no_toc }
 - Written guide by Juno
-- Diagrams by Juno, MUR
+- Diagrams by Juno, Em, MUR

 ### Table of Contents
 {: .no_toc }